-For many people, the iconic Cary Grant consists of a combination of Johnny Aysgarth, T.R.
+The Hitchcock Era For many people, the iconic Cary Grant consists of a combination of Johnny Aysgarth, T.R.
 Devlin, John Robie, and Roger Thornhill.
 These four identities make up what we know as the quintessential Hitchcock leading man.

 In Hitchcock’s Notorious, Grant’s character Devlin may be troubled, but he always looks like a million bucks.
 Even faced with great peril, his suiting is perfect.
 One important thing to note: while Grant’s clothing is immaculate, it never overshadows him.
 He wears the clothes, the clothes do not wear him.
 They are merely an extension of his personality and his character’s personality.